Keira Nguyen

 Artificial intelligence can greatly enhance radiological workflows by streamlining processes and improving diagnostic accuracy.
 AI can automate time-consuming tasks like image segmentation and annotation, enabling clinicians to focus on more complex cases.

 AI healthcare technology can even diagnose diseases such as cancer accurately by identifying specific cellular changes.
-It automated image analysis which helps reduce diagnosis errors and help clinicians focus on more complex tasks.
+It automated image analysis that helps reduce diagnosis errors and help clinicians focus on more complex tasks.

 AI enhances the analysis of vast amounts of data accurately and quickly to improve pathology imaging.
 This helps increase the ability for pattern recognition, identifying anomalous details that may be missed by the human eye.
 This can help clinicians give early detection and personalized treatment.